willpercey-gb/melu-live-chat/src/readme.txt

 Where are Melu's operators based?
 We have two teams of operators based in the UK and the USA.

+Do you invite our visitors to chat?
+Yes - we send invites to visitors by default, but you can tell us not to do this if you wish.
+We send an automatic invite to the visitor after 30 seconds of them landing on your website.
+If they choose to close the invite, our operators can see that, and therefore no more invites are sent.
+We will only send an invite to a visitor once, so they're not bombarded with invites every time they move to a different page.

 What are your operating hours?
-We currently operate between 8am and 10pm (UK time) Monday to Friday.
+We currently operate between 8am and 10pm (UK time - GMT/BST) Monday to Friday.
 We're adding weekends soon!

 What happens outside of operating hours?
 During these times the Melu chat widget goes into message mode, which is basically a contact form so visitors can leave a message.
 We can change this to instead link directly to your own form on your website if you'd prefer.